Intent

 Implement

-Each six-lesson unit has a focus on chronology to allow children to explore the place in time of the period they are studying and make comparisons in other parts of the world.
-Children will continue to develop their awareness of the past, knowing where people and events fit chronologically and build a ‘mental timeline’ they can refer to throughout their learning, identifying connections, contrasts and trends over time.
+Each unit includes a focus on chronology, enabling children to place the period they are studying within a broader historical timeline, and make comparisons with developments in other parts of the world.
+As they progress, pupils deepen their understanding of the past by recognising where people and events fit chronologically and by building a ‘mental timeline’ that supports them in identifying continuity and change.

 Impact